TL;DR

 Conclusion

-If you need a single A100 80 GB quickly, Thunder Compute costs $289 less per 100 GPU-hours and bills down to the second.
-Unless you’re already locked into Azure’s ecosystem or require massive multi-GPU nodes, switching cuts spend and setup time.
+If you need a single A100 80 GB quickly, Thunder Compute costs $262 less per 100 GPU-hours and bills per minute of usage.
+Unless you're already locked into Azure's ecosystem or require massive multi-GPU nodes, switching cuts spend and setup time.